Medically reviewed by Drugs.com. Last updated on Sep 21, 2020.

 Documentation of allergenic cross-reactivity for corticosteroids is limited.
 However, the possibility of cross-sensitivity cannot be ruled out with certainty because of similarities in chemical structure and/or pharmacologic actions.

-Nasal polyps: Intranasal: 2 sprays (100 mcg) in each nostril twice daily (total daily dose: 400 mcg); 2 sprays (100 mcg) in each nostril once daily may be effective in some patients
+Intranasal: 2 sprays (100 mcg) in each nostril twice daily (total daily dose: 400 mcg); 2 sprays (100 mcg) in each nostril once daily may be effective in some patients.

-Rhinosinusitis, adjunctive treatment (acute) (off-label use): Intranasal: Intranasal corticosteroids such as mometasone are recommended by IDSA and AAO-HNS guidelines but no specific dosing recommendations are made.
-Alternatively, the following dosing recommendations have been made: 2 sprays (100 mcg) in each nostril twice daily (total daily dose: 400 mcg); if inadequate symptom control, may increase to 4 sprays (200 mcg) in each nostril twice daily (total daily dose: 800 mcg) (Nasonex Canadian product labeling 2013).
+Rhinosinusitis, adjunctive treatment (acute) (off-label use): Intranasal: Intranasal corticosteroids such as mometasone are recommended by Infectious Diseases Society of America (IDSA) and American Academy of Otolaryngology-Head and Neck Surgery Foundation (AAO-HNS) guidelines but no specific dosing recommendations are made.
+The following dosing recommendations have been made: 2 sprays (100 mcg) in each nostril twice daily (total daily dose: 400 mcg); if inadequate symptom control, may increase to 4 sprays (200 mcg) in each nostril twice daily (total daily dose: 800 mcg) (Nasonex Canadian product labeling).

 Refer to adult dosing.